By Tim Rylander, PT, EdD, MPT, OCS, CSMT, CBIS, PES, Astym Cert

 While many think of migraines as synonymous with “really bad headache,” it is important to realize that a migraine is a neurovascular disorder.
 The pathology of a migraine deals with the vascularity of the head and brain.
 While a headache is a primary symptom associated with a migraine, it is vital to realize that migraines can produce symptoms such as dizziness, visual disturbance, sensitivity to light, and nausea.
 Migraines can be related to a genetic factor, but they can also be brought on by trauma.
 Furthermore, migraines can evolve through time progressing in severity or symptom presentation.

 As mentioned, a concussion is a very serious event.
 Failed management of a concussion may cause prolonged symptoms or even irreversible harm.
 However, not every symptom experienced following a “hit” is necessarily related to concussion.
 It is vitally important that if athletes sustain a significant hit, experiences any symptoms, or just simply isn’t acting themselves that they be thoroughly examined by a clinician trained in comprehensive concussion management.
-Our clinical team at Impact Physical Therapy boasts well over two decades of experience working with individuals following a concussion and head injury.
+Our clinical team at IMPACT Physical Therapy & Sports Recovery boasts well over two decades of experience working with individuals following a concussion and head injury.
 Many of our clinicians hold advanced certifications and recognition in the field of concussion management and we are here to help you navigate your recovery.
-Please contact Impact Physical Therapy to get in touch with our concussion protocol team and receive an accurate diagnosis.
+Please contact IMPACT Physical Therapy & Sports Recovery to get in touch with our concussion protocol team and receive an accurate diagnosis.

-Tim Rylander is the managing partner at Impact Physical Therapy and the Chicago Recovery Room located in Hinsdale, Illinois.
-He brings over 12 years of experience working with head injuries and concussions.
-Tim is a board-certified orthopedic specialist, a certified brain injury specialist, and a certified vestibular rehabilitation specialist.
-He has contributed towards multiple texts on concussions and is currently a national instructor for the Academy of Neurologic Physical Therapy as well as an instructor of neuroscience therapeutics at Governors State University.
+Tim Rylander is the managing partner at IMPACT Physical Therapy & Sports Recovery located in Hinsdale, Illinois.
+He brings nearly 20 years of experience working with head injuries and concussions.
+Tim is a board-certified orthopedic specialist, a certified brain injury specialist, credentialed manual therapist, and a certified vestibular rehabilitation specialist.
+He has contributed towards multiple publications on concussions and serves on educational faculty at the American Institute of Balance as well as Governors State University and has taught hundreds of healthcare providers on the topics of concussion management.